kenji-yt/snake-EAGLE-RC/README.md

 - eagle_rc: Contains the eagle installation and one directory per sample with the eagle-rc results and a script used to produce these results.
 - fastp (if FILTER='True'): Contains one directory per sample with filtered and trimmed read files and quality check reports.
 - qualimap (or qualimap_RNA): Contains one directory per sample containing the output of qualimap for every ".ref." bam files in the 'eagle_rc' directory.
-- star/bismark/bwa: Contains bam files of the reads aligned to each subgenome.
+- star/bismark/bwa: Contains bam files of the reads aligned to each (renamed) subgenome.
+It is important to note that these bam files are assigned to subgenome assemblies which had their chromosome names changed to match eagle-rc requirements.
+If you intend to use these files you might therefore want to renamed them.
+The chromosomes were renamed by prepending "UNQ_{progenitor_name}_NME_".
 - logs: Contains logs for each analysis.
 - MultiQC: Contains the file "multiqc_report.html" which compiles qualimap and fastp reports.
 - snakemake_EAGLE_RC_reproducibility_report.txt: A text file with details about the input and output files and the tools and parameters used.